jxxcarlson/htree/README.md

   Binary search
   Probabalistic methods
 Compational complexity
-  O(n) nottation
+  O(n) notation
   Polynomial time
   Exponential time
 ...
 ```

-If we take the root label to be *Book*, then this outline
+If we take the root label to be *Book* and the level of an
+item to be the number of leading spaces divided by two, then this outline
 defines a tree.
 The childreen of *Book* are are *Introduction*,
 *Data Structures*, etc. *Introduction* has no children,
 while *Data Structures* has three.
 Etc.